Kittel

-A kittel (קיטל /yi/) is a white linen or cotton robe worn by some religious Ashkenazi Jews on holidays, in the synagogue or at home when leading the Passover seder.
+A kittel (קיטל) is a white linen or cotton robe worn by some religious Ashkenazi Jews on holidays, in the synagogue or at home when leading the Passover seder.
 Bridegrooms sometimes wear kittels.
 It is also customary for Jews to be buried in a kittel, at which time it is referred to as a tachrichim.

 History

 In Ashkenazic tradition, married men wear a kittel in the synagogue on Yom Kippur.
 In less-traditional synagogues, religious Jews—both men and women—wear a kittel.
 Some wear a kittel when leading the Passover Seder.

 In some communities, the hazzan wears a kittel on the first night of Selichot, on Hoshana Rabbah or the seventh day of the Jewish holiday of Sukkot, the musaf prayers of Shemini Atzeret and the first day of Passover, where the Geshem (prayers for rain or dew) are recited.

 In some communities, a bridegroom wears a kittel on his wedding day.

 In some communities, it is known by the Western Yiddish term sargenes, related to the Old French serge as well as Latin sericum.
 The sargenes is worn like a tachrichim, covering the head and face.